mprestonsparks/DocGen/MCP_IMPLEMENTATION_PLAN.md

 services:
   # For development purposes, we've simplified the setup by commenting out
-  # the vault and orchestrator services and using direct file mounts for secrets
+  # the vault service and using direct file mounts for secrets
   # instead of Docker secrets

   # mcp-vault: